AvaloniaUI/Avalonia/CONTRIBUTING.md

 ## PR description

 - The PR template contains sections to fill in.
 These are discretionary and are intended to provide guidance rather than being prescritive: feel free to delete sections that do not apply, or add additional sections
 - **Please** provide a good description of the PR.
 Not doing so **will** delay review of the PR at a minimum, or may cause it to be closed.
-If English isn't your first language, consider using ChatGPT or another tool to write the description
+If English isn't your first language, consider using ChatGPT or another tool to write the description.
+If you're looking for a good example of a PR description see https://github.com/AvaloniaUI/Avalonia/pull/12765 for example.
 - Link any fixed issues with a `Fixes #1234` comment

 ## Breaking changes